dlu-umich/dlu-umich.github.io/index.md

 In flight

 #### Data Manipulation
-I studied data manipulation and analysis methods from SI816 with School of Information.
+I studied data manipulation and analysis methods from SI 816 with the School of Information.
 Having appied
 - Seaborn for visualization
 - SpaCy for nature language processing
 - Scikit-learn for machine learning
 - course project

+#### Mathematical Modeling:
+ - Jane Street Min Max Correlation puzzle:
+ I worked on a math puzzle from [Jane Street](https://www.janestreet.com/puzzles/) and presented to the class.